mqtt2go/mqtt2go.github.io/1.2/examples/sockets.md

 [Back](../mqtt2go-objects.md)

 # Smart Sockets
-To control the smart sockets, a user have to follow the MQTT2GO convention.
+To control the smart sockets, a user has to follow the MQTT2GO convention i.e., [MQTT2GO Convention](../index.md).
 To ease up the setup, this page is dedicated to the command and report messages utilized for such communication.

 ## <a name="commands"></a>Commands
 As specified by the MQTT2GO convention, the commands are utilized for device control.
 In the following subsection, we present the standardized way which is following the convention.